Robert Aaron: Early life

 Aaron was born in Montreal in 1955.
 He was discouraged from pursuing music as a career by his father, who taught piano.
 However, as a teenager in the 1970s, he decided to move to New York to perform and record with his band.

-Philip Seymour Hoffman Death
+Death of Philip Seymour Hoffman

-Aaron was arrested in February of 2014 for suspicion of selling the heroin that caused the overdose death of Philip Seymour Hoffman.
+Aaron was arrested in February 2014 for suspicion of selling the heroin that caused the overdose death of Philip Seymour Hoffman.
 Ultimately, prosecutors dropped the most serious charge, which was intent to sell heroin.
 He pleaded guilty to a lesser charge of felony drug possession, and was sentenced to five years’ probation.